-Finally, dysplasia occurs: Disordered differentiation affects tissue formation which is still reversible in this stage.
+Finally, dysplasia occurs: Disordered differentiation affects tissue formation which is still reversible at this stage.
 An irreversible final differentiation of cells with marked loss of original structure and function is called anaplasia.
 Dysplasia is classified into:

 - Mild dysplasia: Disordered tissue formation only observed in basal layer